Alamvic/compiler-fuzzing-course/practice/README.md

 1. First, start by building the unicorn simulator from [this repo](https://github.com/pharo-project/unicorn/tree/pharo-vm-unicorn2), branch `pharo-vm-unicorn2`.
 Follow the readme installation and do not forget to change the branch.
 Also, be sure that you install the package, otherwise, see step 4.

-3. Clone the [pharo-vm code repository](https://github.com/pharo-project/pharo-vm/).
+3. Clone the [pharo-vm code repository](https://github.com/pharo-project/pharo-vm/), and checkout the `druid` branch.
 We are going to clone it from outside the IDE for current performance problems in libgit2 -- also, do not do a shallow clone as libgit2 does not yet support it.

-4. Download a Pharo 11 image.
+5. Download a Pharo 11 image.
 You can follow the installation instructions in [Pharo's webpage](https://pharo.org), or:
     - Option 1: Use the Pharo launcher
     <img width="1088" alt="imagen" src="https://github.com/Alamvic/compiler-fuzzing-course/assets/708322/eb7e4d14-6161-42ba-8241-c22d7af5b4a1">